Floorp-Projects/Floorp/docs/contributing/debugging/debugging_on_macos.rst

 .. warning::

-   Note that with the default configuration, some breakpoints will be listed as "pending", and XCode will not stop at them.
+   Note that with the default configuration, some breakpoints will be listed as "pending", and Xcode will not stop at them.
 If you don't include the Mozilla's .lldbinit, you must at least put ``settings set target.inline-breakpoint-strategy always`` in your ``$HOME/.lldbinit`` as recommended on :ref:`Debugging Mozilla with